raaowx/dotfiles/README.md

 # Dotfiles

-This repository have been created for store and backup all configurations of my development tools.
-All files have been created thinking only in my workflows.
+This repository has been created for store and backup all configurations of my development tools.
+All files has been created thinking only in my workflows.
 I make it public because I want to share it, if you find something useful, feel free to copy it.

 ## Bash